lmolkova/semantic-conventions/docs/registry/attributes/disk.md

 ## Disk Attributes

-These attributes may be used for any disk related operation.

 | Attribute | Type | Description | Examples | Stability |
 |---|---|---|---|---|
 | <a id="disk-io-direction" href="#disk-io-direction">`disk.io.direction`</a> | string | The disk IO operation direction. | `read` | ![Development](https://img.shields.io/badge/-development-blue) |